-Medication Reconciliation is a challenging and burdensome process that typically requires the time consuming engagement and input of clinicians (nurses, pharmacy staff, physicians, advanced practice clinicians).
+Medication reconciliation is a challenging and burdensome process that typically requires the time-consuming engagement and input of clinicians (nurses, pharmacy staff, physicians, advanced practice clinicians).

-- Medication reconciliation should ideally be performed at transitions of care and prior to prescribing. - The demands of current medication reconciliation workflows lead to a situation where this process may not be completed prior to the time of medication prescribing leading to missed opportunities to improve patient safety - Similar medication data entered by different users and in different systems may be difficult to reconcile due to the lack of standard data formats. - There may need to be updates to patient medication lists based on changing formularies as insurance coverage changes over time. - Medication reconciliation is not incentivized. - There may be opportunities to automate steps in the Medication Reconciliation workflow to decrease the time and effort that clinicians must dedicate to this process to improve both efficiency and safety. - Patients have the right of access to their medication list, but amending or correcting the medication list is cumbersome and sometimes virtually impossible.
-There is a significant patient safety risk from inaccurate or out of date medication lists remaining in the EHR and patients are the only ones who have knowledge about the actual medications that they are taking. - A recognized "source of truth" does not exist; it is not clear who the responsible party is.
+- Medication reconciliation should ideally be performed at transitions of care and prior to prescribing. - The demands of current medication reconciliation workflows lead to a situation where this process may not be completed prior to the time of medication prescribing, leading to missed opportunities to improve patient safety. - Similar medication data entered by different users and in different systems may be difficult to reconcile due to the lack of standard data formats. - There may need to be updates to patient medication lists based on changing formularies as insurance coverage changes over time. - Medication reconciliation is not incentivized. - There may be opportunities to automate steps in the medication reconciliation workflow to decrease the time and effort that clinicians must dedicate to this process to improve both efficiency and safety. - Patients have the right of access to their medication list, but amending or correcting the medication list is cumbersome and sometimes virtually impossible.
+Inaccurate or out-of-date medication lists remaining in the EHR creates a significant patient safety risk, and patients are the only ones who have knowledge about the actual medications that they are taking.

+• A recognized "source of truth" does not exist; it is not clear who the responsible party is.

-- Explore solutions (including, critically, business models) that capture identifiers for medication data reconciliation instances, actors, and results. - Investigate potential approaches to centralized or coordinated medication list stewardship, potentially "owned" by a specified primary care provider, the patient's preferred pharmacy, or the patient herself.
-Such "ownership" may potentially be appropriate for tracking in EHRs, as is done for primary care providers. - Explore and encourage pilots to incentivize medication reconciliation at both the individual medication and full medication list level (either as a specific task or as part of the patient management fee). - Support analysis and pilots of the automation of Medication Reconciliation workflows including utilizing AI/ML. - Patients should be able to always have the same view of the medication list as their providers, and providers must implement an easy, efficient, timely, and user-friendly process for patients to amend and correct their medication list.
+- Critically explore solutions (including business models) that capture identifiers for medication data reconciliation instances, actors, and results. - Investigate potential approaches to centralized or coordinated medication list stewardship, potentially "owned" by a specified primary care provider (PCP), the patient's preferred pharmacy, or the patient herself.
+Such "ownership" may potentially be appropriate for tracking in EHRs, as is done for PCPs.
+This investigation should be mindful that similar approaches taken internationally have had challenges; thus, the pros and cons should be carefully researched. - Explore and encourage pilots to incentivize medication reconciliation at both the individual medication and full medication list level (either as a specific task or as part of the patient management fee). - Support analysis and pilots of the automation of medication reconciliation workflows including using Augmented Intelligence (AI)/Machine Learning (ML). - Patients should be able to always have the same view of the medication list as their providers, and providers must implement an easy, efficient, timely, and user-friendly process for patients to amend and correct their medication lists.

-- Argonaut/USCDI/ONC for additional support to US Core FHIR profiles, for Provenance and reconciliation history/results - Federal agencies (perhaps ONC, CMS, AHRQ): support investigations into better approaches to medication reconciliation - ONC work with CMS to explore multiple billing/reimbursement codes that could be used to reimburse clinicians (including advance practice clinicians) for partial or full reconciliation of a patient's current medication list (e.g., codes appropriate for use by specialists, PCPs/hospitalists, pharmacists, etc.). - CMS: review/enhance quality measures related to medication reconciliation to optimize medication reconciliation
+- Argonaut/ONC/USCDI: provide provide additional support to US Core FHIR profiles for provenance and reconciliation history/results.
+Potentially leverage existing NCPDP SCRIPT standard, if functional overlap exists. - Federal agencies (perhaps ONC, CMS, and/or AHRQ): support investigations into better approaches to medication reconciliation. - ONC and CMS: work together to explore multiple billing/reimbursement codes that could be used to reimburse clinicians (including advanced practice clinicians) for partial or full reconciliation of a patient's current medication list (e.g., codes appropriate for use by specialists, PCPs/hospitalists, pharmacists, etc.). - CMS: review/enhance quality measures related to medication reconciliation to optimize medication reconciliation.

-Discrete/structured Medication Sig information
+Discrete/structured medication Sig information

-Discrete/Structured Medication Sig Information provides multiple benefits including more consistent display of medication information, support for CDS and analytics.
+Discrete/structured medication Sig Information provides multiple benefits including more consistent display of medication information, support for clinical decision support and analytics.